LA QUINTA ESTACION, EL SOL NO REGRESA | The Beginning of a Unique Voice

 I am the same person, but with much more luck.
 The career I’ve had is amazing, a mixt of luck and effort.
 I have sacrificed many things: my family, my friends, my country, even serrano ham and barnacles! but I am very grateful with my life.

-You can’t miss ⭐️ The best part of El Sol No Regresa
+You can’t miss ⭐️ The best parts of El Sol No Regresa

 1. The mariachi trumpets at the beginning anticipate the melancholy that the song talks about.